-And we can't wait for another denomination or even another church within our denomination to agree with us that we have sinned.
+And we can't wait for another denomination or even another within church denomination to agree with us that we have sinned.
 I personally must repent if I have had wrong thinking about these questions.
 And the church I belong to must repent.